 All of these projects used EssentialSoil Erosion Soils throughout the site.
 These soils accomplished 3 things simultaneously.
 First, they completely prevented erosion from occurring even without protection.
 Second, with a high infiltration rate, they provided a cushion or a buffer against high precipitation throughout the site that decreased the burden on any needed piping system.
 Third, the soils promoted stability on all slopes by their own intrinsic and “internal angle of friction” and by growing very deep roots quickly.

 Living Bioswales: nature’s improved catch basins

-Living bioswales receive storm water, they infiltrate it into the ground, and purify the water through natural sediment filtration and phytoremediation.
-Despite their effectiveness, sometimes projects require what is known as a “forebay” or “backbay” system of bioswales to accommodate storm water.
-One such project shown in the images uses one primary intense bioswale next to a road, than pipes the overflow to a secondary “backbay” or living bioswalefurther down the site where there was a small bit of flat land.
+Living bioswales receive stormwater, they infiltrate it into the ground and purify the water through natural sediment filtration and phytoremediation.
+Despite their effectiveness, sometimes projects require what is known as a “forebay” or “backbay” system of bioswales to accommodate stormwater.
+One such project shown in the images uses one primary intense bioswale next to a road, then pipes the overflow to a secondary “backbay” or living bioswale further down the site where there was a small bit of flat land.

-Together, using highly permeable soils, with a network of living bioswales can truly make a project resilient against unpredictable storm water events.
+Together, using highly permeable soils, along with a network of living bioswales can truly make a project resilient against unpredictable stormwater events.

 Stop Thinking in Compartments: The Land Doesn’t Work that Way

-It’s critical, however, that managers and designers do not always think in terms of engineered hydraulic capacity of drainage systems.
-This compartmentalized thinking excludes the land’s inherent potential to solve some of our worst storm water problems.
+It’s critical, however, that managers and designers do not always think in terms of the engineered hydraulic capacity of drainage systems.
+This compartmentalized thinking excludes the land’s inherent potential to solve some of our worst stormwater problems.

-Furthermore when thinking of the land not just as a solution to a problem, but as a living potentiality for celebrating, purifying, witnessing, and conserving water over time we find interesting happens:
+Furthermore, when thinking of the land not just as a solution to a problem, but as a living potentiality for celebrating, purifying, witnessing, and conserving water over time we find interesting things happen.